Bonezajean/Cyberdrop-dl-TG-Bot/Readme.md

 ```

 ### 4. Set Permissions (if required)
-If you're working in a restricted environment (such as a cloud server or Colab), you may need to adjust file permissions for certain directories.
+If you're working in a restricted environment (such as a cloud server like lightning.ai ), you may need to adjust file permissions for certain directories.
 You can set permissions using:

 ```
-sudo chmod 777 /teamspace/studios/
+sudo chmod 777 /path/to/directory
 ```

 ### 5. Run the Bot